dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 Quantum Boltzmann machines offer a generalization of Boltzmann machines and are defined by Hamiltonians.

-In practice at D-Wave in 2026, the annealing quantum computer is used as an approximate sampler of quantum Boltzmann machines, as described briefly here and in detail in [Ami2018]_.

 In D-Wave's implementation, these Hamiltonians take the form:\ [#]_